-The Consolidated Appropriations Act 2021, which was signed into law on December 27th, 2020, provides another $900 million in funding for coronavirus relief for individuals and business owners.
+The Consolidated Appropriations Act 2021, which was signed into law on December 27th, 2020, provides another $900 billion in funding for coronavirus relief for individuals and business owners.
 The new bill serves as an expansion of the 2020 CARES Act, offering additional funding and a number of key changes to both the Paycheck Protection Program (PPP) and Economic Injury Disaster Loan (EIDL) program.

 Although the rules for the new PPP and EIDL are similar to the original programs, there are some significant differences that you should be aware of as a business owner.
 Among these include new eligibility requirements, clarification of the tax implications of the legislation, and beneficial changes related to loan forgiveness.